 Arbitration is a quasi-legal dispute resolution process.
-Both the Government-Trustee Bargaining Committee (GTBC) and the Teachers’ Bargaining Committee (TBC) appoint one person to an arbitration board.
-The two appointees will mutually agree upon a third party who will chair the arbitration board.
-If the two parties are unable to reach an agreement on who should be the chairperson, one will be appointed by the chairperson of the ERB.
-After hearing presentations from both committees, the arbitration board will determine the content of the new collective agreement.
+Both the Government-Trustee Bargaining Committee (GTBC) and the Teachers’ Bargaining Committee (TBC) appointed one person to the arbitration board.
+The two appointees agreed upon the chair of the arbitration board.
+The arbitration board heard presentations from both bargaining committees and determined the content of the new collective agreement.

-4. Why couldn’t the two bargaining committees come to an agreement?
+5. Why couldn’t the two bargaining committees come to an agreement through negotiation?

 Following the provincial budget being tabled in March 2017, the provincial government embarked on an effort to achieve a 3.5 percent reduction in total compensation costs in each of the public sector bargaining agreements.
-This has made negotiations particularly challenging and very little progress has been made towards securing an agreement that would be acceptable to teachers despite spending 13 days in negotiations over the course of nine months.
+This made negotiations particularly challenging, and very little progress was made towards securing an agreement that would be acceptable to teachers despite spending 13 days in negotiations over the course of nine months.
 This, coupled with the refusal of the government to negotiate even non-monetary items of importance to teachers, led the STF Executive to request third-party intervention to conclude a collective agreement.